← Back to research

 What is CodePathFinder?

-An AI-native static code analysis tool for security teams.
-Uses AST-based call graphs for vulnerability detection and structural search.
-Runs as a CLI scanner, MCP server for AI assistants, or in CI/CD pipelines.
+An open-source static application security testing (SAST) tool that builds AST-based call graphs and runs inter-file taint analysis to find source-to-sink vulnerabilities across file boundaries.
+Runs as a CLI scanner, an MCP server for AI assistants, or in CI/CD pipelines with SARIF export and PR comments.

 How does it differ from GitNexus?

 GitNexus focuses on developer productivity (blast radius, refactoring).
-CodePathFinder focuses on security (vulnerability detection, custom rules, CI integration).
+CodePathFinder focuses on security (taint analysis, vulnerability rules, CI integration).
 Different use cases.

 Overview

-Three operational modes: scan for security analysis with custom rules, serve as an MCP server for AI assistants, and ci for GitHub Actions and CI/CD pipelines.
+Three operational modes: scan for security analysis with custom rules, serve as an MCP server giving Claude Code, Cursor, and Cline access to call graphs and data flows, and ci for GitHub Actions pipelines with SARIF export and automated PR summary comments plus inline findings.

 Competitive Position